isc-projects/stork/doc/user/install.rst

 The OpenID Provider name that will be displayed on a Login page.
 You may use it to customize the label on the ``Log in with...`` button.
 By default, it displays ``Log in with OpenID Connect``.

+- ``STORK_OIDC_SCOPES``

+Comma separated list of scopes sent in OIDC Authentication Request.
+Stork always sends 'openid' scope and the list from this setting is appended.
+It defaults to ``email,profile``.
+The scopes list may be OpenID Provider implementation specific.
+Based on requested scopes, the OpenID Provider may include different claims in the token endpoint response.
+Stork will try to extract such claims as user email, name or groups the user belongs to.

+- ``STORK_OIDC_GROUPS_CLAIM``

+Claim key used to retrieve user groups claim from OpenID Provider token endpoint response.
+It must be configured if STORK_OIDC_GROUP_ALLOW or STORK_OIDC_MAP_GROUPS setting is used.

 Security Checklist for Stork Configurations
 ===========================================